Halotel: History

 Halotel was launched in October 2015 and deployed in all 26 Tanzanian regions.
 This was Viettel's fourth investment in Africa after Movitel, Lumitel and Nexttel in Mozambique, Burundi and Cameroon respectively.
 Viettel started investing in the country in 2011 and planned $736 million in investment after the then president Jakaya Kikwete made a state visit to Vietnam.
 The goal of the government was to encourage rural mobile connectivity in the country where and the government saw fit to increase competition by allowing Viettel to operate in the country.

 The entry of Viettel also saw further liberalization of the communication sector, where the government allowed private companies to lay their own optic fiber cables.
 The company had promised to connect several public institutions around the country with the optic fibre network and connect over 1500 villages to the telecommunication grid that were previously not served.
 The company also tried to partner with state-owned energy company Tanzania Electric Supply Company Limited (TANESCO) to use TANESCO's power poles to serve as antennas, however due to high costs the plan was abandoned.

-The company has successfully obtained licenses to operate its mobile money services HALOPESA to help it compete with Tanzania's well established operators.